debuglevel/sparkmicroserviceutils/README.md

 ### Set port to configured number
 Calling `configuredPort()` sets the port of the web server to the configured port number (`port` or `server.port` as of version 0.0.12).

+### Wait until Spark is shut down
+Calling `awaitShutdown()` waits until Spark is shut down.
+This is especially useful in tests.

 ## Status endpoint
 Calling `status()` activates a status/health/diagnostics JSON object on `<HOST>/status/`.
 The JSON object looks like this as of version 0.0.12: